danimal-johnson/transit-board-be/readme.md

 - Looking through the printed schedule or navigating the website takes too long.
 - I want to know when I should leave to catch the next bus on time.
 - (Do I need to rush out the door in a full panic?
 Do I have time to go back and grab the thing I forgot?
 If I miss it, can I take the next bus and still be OK?)
-- I would like a display, web app, or widget to tell me the next times quickly.
+- I would like a physical display, web app, or widget to tell me the next times quickly.

 ### Heading home